aimux docs

 Default leader shortcuts available from both navigation and terminal-input mode:

-• Leader+1 through Leader+9 - switch to session index 1 through 9
+• Leader+1 through Leader+9 - switch to workspace index 1 through 9

 The shipped leader is Ctrl+W, so these are Ctrl+W b, Ctrl+W 1, and so on unless you override the leader.